StarsStarsStarsStarsStars

 The set is imaginatively designed.
 A large concrete arch frames the stage, giving the impression of an ancient ruin.
 The stage has several cathode-ray tube screens that project both nostalgic images from the period as well as handheld camera shots done by the two actors on stage.
 While the set doesn’t necessarily scream out that this is Wangaratta and Melbourne, it is so striking that this is easily forgiven.

 The lighting and sound design provide great support in creating an atmospheric experience, however the soundtrack that transitions between the scenes is a bit hit and miss in terms of adding something to the show.
-Archived footage that is displayed on the screens can be a bit distracting and should be used in shorter bursts to set the scene and then return the focus to the performers.
+Archive footage that is displayed on the screens can be a bit distracting and should be used in shorter bursts to set the scene and then return the focus to the performers.

 The Last Train to Madeline is an impressive new Australian play.
 Mackay has written an engaging and memorable story that is beautifully performed by Maishman and Orton.
 Direction, set and lighting and sound design all add to a wonderful experience.
 It is very encouraging to see such exciting young talent and it is well worth a visit to the Meat Market Stables to see them in action.